LunarVim/lunarvim.org/docs/configuration/02-keybindings.md

 ```

 ### Remove a binding
-LSP bindings take precendence over regular keybdings.
+LSP bindings take precedence over regular keybindings.
 So in order to use a key for a regular binding, we have to remove
 it first
 ```lua
 lvim.lsp.buffer_mappings.normal_mode['K'] = nil